JonathanReeve/template-dissertation/source/ch-1.md

 Here is where you would put the text for Chapter 1.

-# Here is Section 1
+# Here is A First-Level Header

 This is the way you cite something, like my blog post [@reeveDissertation2022].